-I am often asked by my clients for advice on purchasing items for their business such as a new car or more stock is the best way to reduce tax.
+I am often asked by my clients if purchasing items for their business such as a new car or more stock is the best way to reduce tax.

 My answer is: it all depends on your motivation!

 Don’t get me wrong.
 Small businesses should always be looking at how they can run a better business and legally mitigate their taxes.
 Becoming more efficient, making improvements and replacing worn-out assets etc can be the best way to reduce tax and is all part of this process but more savvy business owners only do so when they need to and plan for it.

 The mindset that you are somehow saving money by spending more is a false one.
 You can only build wealth from ‘after-tax’ income so attempting to lower your taxes this way lowers your ability to create wealth.
 If you need to make a purchase the possible, associated tax benefit should always be secondary to the actual needs of the business.

-So my advice to you is this: if you’re considering making purchases for your business then do so if it is needed and if it expenditure will benefit the business.
+So, my advice to you is this: if you’re considering making purchases for your business then do so if it is needed and if its expenditure that will benefit the business.
 Just make sure that your motivation is right i.e. don’t spend a dollar to save 30 cents in tax!

 For more quick tips to help your small business, be sure to check out Taggart Tips by clicking here.